 · A towel or other cloth that you don’t mind getting oil stains on

-· Netflix, a good podcast, a real live paper book, or your e-reader, or Insight Timer for some nice guided meditation
+· Netflix, a good podcast, a real live paper book, your e-reader, or Insight Timer for some nice guided meditation

 1. Gather your supplies and decide where you would like to spend the next 60-90 minutes relaxing.

 2. Be aware that castor oil is thick and stains.
-Make sure there isn’t anything around that you will cry over if it gets an oil stain or two.
+Make sure there isn’t anything around that you’ll cry over if it gets an oil stain or two.
 This is not the time to wear your fancy jammies and cuddle with your blanket from when you were a baby.

 3. Fold your flannel into a size that will cover the area you want to focus on:

 a.
 The right side of your abdomen under your rib cage for liver/gallbladder

 b.
 Lower pelvis (below your belly button for menstrual cramps, hormone balance, fibroids, or really any other uterine issue

 d.
 Sore joints, skin rashes or other inflammatory issues

 4. Soak your flannel with castor oil.
 The oil will kind of pool onto the cloth and slowly absorb.
 You can fold the cloth to spread it around.
 It’s a good idea to do this over a sink in case you get a little carried away and have runoff.
 You want the cloth to be soaked but not dripping.

 5. Wrap the soaked flannel onto the area you’d like to focus on and cover with the towel or cloth you don’t mind getting dirty.
 This will protect your surroundings and heat source from becoming oily.

 6. Make sure you have your phone, remote, charger, headphones, or whatever else you’ll need to maintain your comfort during your mandatory chill-out time and make yourself comfortable on your couch or bed.